winterwithouther/react-hooks-dq-props-state-exercise/README.md

 - While the `handleChangeWeight` function has been implemented in `BabyHog`, it is not 'hooked up' to the component.
 Make sure the function is used so our hogs can grow and shrink when either of the buttons are clicked.
-(Consider how `MasterHog`'s `handleChangeEyeColor` function is 'hooked up' if you are stuck here)
+(Consider how `HogBoss`'s `handleChangeEyeColor` function is 'hooked up' if you are stuck here)
 - For an added bonus, use the weight of the `BabyHog` to dynamically change the height of the image